icflorescu/trpc-sveltekit/README.md

 > Currently all the tRPC requests are handled via websockets, [but this could be changed to only handle subscriptions](https://trpc.io/docs/links).

+---

 ## Examples

-This repository contains a couple of examples:
+This repository contains a handful of examples:

 - [simple](https://github.com/icflorescu/trpc-sveltekit/tree/main/examples/simple)
 - [bookstall](https://github.com/icflorescu/trpc-sveltekit/tree/main/examples/bookstall)